UNO Researchers Protect the Crucial Role Bats Play in Nebraska’s Ecosystem

 Losing pieces

-Multimedia by Elsie Stormberg/Nebraska News Service
+Filmed and edited by Elsie Stormberg/Nebraska News Service

 When Joni Wimmer received a phone call in January of 2016 informing her of her son and his fiancé’s car accident, she thought it was a joke.
 A terrible joke.
 Her son’s fiancé Jessie had died on impact when a driver ran a red light t-boning the couple at the intersection of highways 92 and 77.
 Her son, Tanner, died four days in the hospital after Wimmer made the decision to pull the plug.
 The couple was driving to Lincoln to get more decoration supplies for their upcoming wedding in October.